Cybersecurity Trends: Resilience Through Transformation

 Cybersecurity Leaders Are Burned Out.
 Here's Why

-The question is not how much to spend, but rather what level of protection your organisation wants to achieve based on its risk appetite.
+The question is not how much to spend, but rather what level of protection your organization wants to achieve based on its risk appetite.

 To determine that, use ODMs applied to the controls that address each threat.
-For example, in the event of a ransomware attack, an organisation has three critical controls: backup and restore, business continuity and phishing training.
-The ODMs of these three controls reflect how well the organisation is protected and what it costs.
+For example, in the event of a ransomware attack, an organization has three critical controls: backup and restore, business continuity and phishing training.
+The ODMs of these three controls reflect how well the organization is protected and what it costs.

-Take a cost optimisation approach to evaluate the cost (investment), value (benefit) and level of risk managed for each control.
+Take a cost optimization approach to evaluate the cost (investment), value (benefit) and level of risk managed for each control.

 The Top 3 Priorities for Enterprise Risk Management Leaders in 2024